nas-hub/DevJam/README.md

 8. Consume APIs
 9. API Analytics - Custom Reports

-NOTE : You can start with the first lab [1.
-API Design - Create a Reverse Proxy with OpenAPI specification](https://github.com/apigee/devjam3/tree/master/Labs/Core/Lab%201%20API%20Design%20-%20Create%20a%20Reverse%20Proxy%20with%20OpenAPI%20specification)
+NOTE : You can start with the first lab [0.
+Sign-up with Apigee](https://github.com/SudheendraBS/ChicagoDevJam/tree/master/Labs/Core/Lab%200%20Sign-up%20with%20Apigee%20Edge)

 ### [Appendix Labs](./Labs/Appendix)
 * API Development - Create a RESTful API from a SOAP service